Felipebatista-Dev/Ferramenta-para-atualizar-o-validador-do-historico-digital/README.md

 # Ferramenta de atualização do validador do historico digital
- This tool allows you to read and extract data from an XML file
+This tool allows you to read and extract data from an XML file, the project xml file contains generic information and the project is still in progress